japorized/japorized.github.io/_posts/2017-11-18-revamped-site-comment-system.md

 Speaking of JS tools, perhaps the plan that follows after restructuring my CSS files will be to start using npm to manage some of the libraries that I use.
 I have not begun using too much of nodejs, still managing my libraries (not yet frameworks) the old-fashioned way that I have adopted since almost 8 years ago.
 It is high time that I start learning these new fancy tools as I also start to get more familiar with command line tools.

-<small>This post is written using terminal vim, with i3-gaps as tiling manager, all on an XOrg server on Window :wink: But I shall leave that in another post to talk about.</small>
+<small>This post is written using terminal vim, with i3-gaps as tiling manager, all on an XOrg server on a Windows OS :wink: But I shall leave that in another post to talk about.</small>